jinmeiz/air_quality_monitor/README.md

 1. A producer is setup to generate multiple http servers which simulate the endpoints of sensor devices, and send target (sensor) information to a register server between the producer and collector server.
 2. The register server (now on the same node as the collector server) is set up to receive target information, and generate a JSON file that contains the information of sensors.
-3. The collector server takes JSON files, and scrape targets with a specified interval (e.g. 10s).
+3. Collector server(s) takes JSON files, and scrape targets with a specified interval (e.g. 10s).
 4. A Grafana server is set up to display data from collector/aggregation server(s).